 By reviewing each of these club lounges, in turn, I conclude which hotel club lounge comes in at the top and which hotels I would select as having the best club lounges that Hawaii has to offer.

-Food and beverage credit of USD100 per stay.
+- Food and beverage credit of $100 USD per stay

-We offer benefits at many other hotels in Hawaii so don’t hesitate to contact us for a free quote.
+We offer benefits at many other hotels in Hawaii so don’t hesitate to contact our concierge for a free quote.

 You can only get access to the club level lounge if you book a club level room.
 The Club Lounge is located near the elevators on the eighth floor of the Napili Wing of the resort.

-They call it a hotel within a hotel, this with a dedicated concierge and a well-appointed, relaxed lounge environment.
-Continuous culinary offerings include breakfast, light snacks, hors d’oeuvres, beverages and sweets – many reflecting the cuisine of the Hawaiian Islands.
+They call it a hotel within a hotel, with a dedicated concierge and a well-appointed, relaxed lounge environment.
+Continuous culinary offerings include breakfast, light snacks, hors d’oeuvres, beverages, and sweets – many reflecting the cuisine of the Hawaiian Islands.

 The lounge itself has a dark wood floor and loads of comfy chairs and sofas.
-It does look slightly less trendy, when you compare it to, say, the Andaz in Wailea or the Four Seasons Lanai with it’s ultra modern Asian inspired decor.
-Then again, this is all taken account in the price, the Ritz Carlton is generally less expensive than the Four Seasons properties on Hawaii and appeals to a more traditional and sophisticated golfing crowd.
+It does look slightly less trendy when you compare it to, say, the Andaz in Wailea or the Four Seasons Lanai with its ultra-modern Asian-inspired decor.
+Then again, this is all taken into account in the price.
+The Ritz-Carlton is generally less expensive than the Four Seasons properties in Hawaii and appeals to a more traditional and sophisticated golfing crowd.

-Club level rooms offer better views and are on the higher floors of the hotel.
-Ritz Carlton values club access at about $100 per person per day and because the Ritz Carlton club lounges are so much better than most other club lounges (with the exception of Four Seasons Club lounges) and so I would agree that this is probably fair, mainly because the food and drinks are enough to negate the need to go anywhere else.
+Club-level rooms offer better views and are on the higher floors of the hotel.
+Ritz-Carlton values club access at about $100 USD per person per day, and because the Ritz-Carlton club lounges are so much better than most other club lounges (except for Four Seasons Club lounges).
+So I would agree that this is probably fair, mainly because the food and drinks are enough to negate the need to go anywhere else.
 Of course, you miss out on other dining and drinking options by booking and staying in the club lounge.

-When travelling with kids, the value of the lounge is increased as kids under twelve do not usually cost extra so it is terribly convenient to have a constant array of food available and not to have to stick to mealtimes, so paying for Club Lounge does seem worth it if you don’t go above the $200 additional charge on top of the ordinary rooms.
+When traveling with kids, the value of the lounge is increased as kids under twelve do not usually cost extra, so it is terribly convenient to have a constant array of food available and not to have to stick to mealtimes, so paying for Club Lounge does seem worth it if you don’t go above the $200 USD additional charge on top of the ordinary rooms.